ekediala/kilo/README.md

 # Kilo Text Editor (Go Version)

 This project is a simple terminal-based text editor written in Go.
-It is heavily inspired by and follows the logic presented in the classic [Kilo editor tutorial](https://viewsourcecode.org/snaptoken/kilo/) by Salvatore Sanfilippo (antirez), originally written in C. This version adapts the concepts to Go, utilizing the `golang.org/x/sys/unix` package for low-level terminal interactions on Unix-like systems.
+It is heavily inspired by and follows the logic presented in the classic [Kilo editor](https://viewsourcecode.org/snaptoken/kilo/) by Salvatore Sanfilippo (antirez), originally written in C. This version adapts the concepts to Go, utilizing the `golang.org/x/sys/unix` package for low-level terminal interactions on Unix-like systems.

 ## Features